DanielLongo/SupervisedLearning/README.md

-This is a collection of ML models built either from scratch, scikit learn, pyTourch, keras, and tensorflow.
+This is a collection of ML models built either from scratch, scikit learn, pyTorch, keras, and tensorflow.